 Here is what was done about neighbourhood issues raised in August:

 You Said – We Did – November – February 2015

 There has also been action from the Neighbourhood Working team on flytipping, flyposting, clearing rear lanes and waste in land.
 Details can be read in

-Neigbourhood Working Update – May – August 2014
+Neigbourhood Working Update – November – February 2015

 Please do not wait for a forum to report simple issues that can be reported online or by phone.
 Please do make use of “Report It!”, the tab at the top right of this page.
 The best way we can use Neighbourhood Forum time is raising more difficult issues.

-You are invited to the next Forum meeting at 7pm on Tuesday 11th November, 2014 at Summerhill Methodist Church.
-All future Forum meetings for 2014-2015 will be at Summerhill Methodist Church.
+You are invited to the next Forum meeting at 7pm on Tuesday 12th May, 2015 at Summerhill Methodist Church.

 If you have an idea for a subject to be spoken about that is of local interest contact our Neighbourhood Partnership Co-ordinator,